The holidays and the end of the year will be here before you know it.

 Then, keep them up to date on the impact of their donation.
 Stay in touch so they feel like a true part of your community and can relive the helper’s high over and over again.
 When donors know their gift was appreciated and made a difference, they’ll be more likely to give again.
 Of course, these efforts will also help you keep your current, loyal donors devoted for years to come.

-These six steps will keep your communications focused and progressing through the end of the year.
+These six steps will keep your fundraising marketing communications focused and progressing through the end of the year.

 Make sure you don’t miss the opportunity to stand out and reach your organization’s goals.
 Take the necessary steps to reach new donors and ensure your end-of-year giving campaign is a success!